 The Patrol is only as good as its weakest member.
 Training is continuous: search and rescue is not mastered after one hour in the field.
 Likewise, specialized operations, such as technical rescue, swiftwater rescue, and emergency care are not remembered without ongoing education.
 One Command Staff First Lieutenant is dedicated solely to coordinating all training activities.

 New members are required to complete an intensive Basic Training including classroom and field components.
-In-Town Basic Classroom at the end of May is the new member’s first experience with the patrol.
+In-Town Basic Classroom, at the end of May, is any new member’s first experience with the patrol.
 It consists of administrative and procedural training and an introduction to Patrol operations.
 Topics such as purpose, history, mission, emergency response concepts, mobilizations, transportation, codes, dispatching and paging procedures, regulations, behavior, dismissal, structure and teams, advancement, identification and uniforms, finances and expenses, forms, records, reports, and equipment are covered.

 Field Basic I and II are conducted in June for every member who wishes to remain on the team, as well as for new members.
 In brief, members are taken from having no knowledge of search and rescue and are taught to become a functioning part the team.
 Aside from basic search, rescue, and recovery techniques, advanced topics such as tracking, clue identification, field interviewing, helicopter operations, behavior of lost persons, and low-angle rope rescue are taught.

 During the week between the Basic I and II weekend sessions, Search Academy is held in the classroom in town.
 Further training on policies is emphasized.
 All members are certified in Basic Life Support at the Healthcare Provider level, HAZMAT response at the awareness level, crowd and traffic control, defensive driving, communications, and basic emergency care.